 David M. Patrick who was born in Devonshire, England, is one of the most brilliant British organists of his time.
 He pursued his musical education at the Royal College of Music in London with distinction winning the Stuart Prize for organ in 1967 and going on to gain the coveted Walford Davies Prize the following year.
 This award brought him prestigious recitals at both Westminster Cathedral and Westminster Abbey as well as the honour of being presented to H.R.H.
 Queen Elizabeth the Queen Mother.

-His early decision to specialize in the romantic and modern French repertoire followed logically from his impulse to accept the highest technical and artistic challenges which the organ presents.
-Perceiving the unjustified neglect of its composers in the period between Franck and Messiaen, he has successfully pioneered the works of Widor, Vierne and Duruflé in his critically acclaimed commercial recordings and BBC (English National Radio) recitals.
-Of particular note were his Buckfast Abbey recordings of the Suite Op.
-5 of Maurice Duruflé in 1976 and, in 1978, the Symphonie No. 6 by Louis Vierne.
+His early decision to specialise in the romantic and modern French repertoire followed logically from his impulse to accept the highest technical and artistic challenges which the organ presents.
+Having perceived the unjustified neglect of its composers in the period between Franck and Messiaen in his early career, David M. Patrick successfully pioneered the works of Widor, Vierne and Durufle in his critically acclaimed commercial recordings (Buckfast Abbey – Durufle Suite Op.
+5 in 1976 and Vierne Symphonie No.6 in 1978) and B.B.C.(English National Radio) recitals.
+Of his later recordings, that of the complete organ works of Maurice Durufle made in Coventry Cathedral in 1996 was of particular note.
+(See list of recordings.)

-David held a position of Kantor in the Norwegian Church from September 1996 until December 2012.
+David M. Patrick held a position of Kantor in the Norwegian Church from September 1996 until December 2012.
 He was based in Fauske in the County of Nordland.